kedar-1401/NextGenWork/README.md

 # NextGenWork

-NextGenWork is a web application built with the MERN stack (MongoDB, Express.js, React, Node.js) designed to empower women in technology by providing a platform for finding women-centric opportunities, assessing their tech skills, and accessing valuable resources and roadmaps related to various tech domains.
+NextGenWork is a web application built with the MERN stack (MongoDB, Express.js, React, Node.js) designed to empower tech enthusiasts in small towns by providing a platform for finding technology-centric opportunities, assessing their tech skills, and accessing valuable resources and roadmaps related to various tech domains.
 Additionally, the platform allows users to post opportunities, comment on, like, and bookmark opportunities of their choice.

 ## Getting Started